RickApple/cconstruct/README.md

 - For custom commands it would make things more readable if ${input_file} and ${output_file} etc were supported
 - Allow config to set linker flags
 - Allow config to set environment and arguments for debug run?
-- if a project adds /Zi flag for VS, parse it and add it in the proper place in the interface to avoid warnings about /Zi overwriting /ZI don't compile.
 - XCode remove hardcoded debug and release configurations
 - Allow adding any XCode setting you want as UI option, not as other flags
 - Allow adding files that shouldn't be compiled (.h,.inl)